stfuchs/sclam/README.md

 # sclam
-Simultanious calibration, localization and mapping for ROS
+Simultaneous calibration, localization and mapping for ROS